-Students who complete the requirements can earn two AP+PLTW Student Recognition Certificates, qualifications that demonstrate to colleges and employers that the student is ready for advanced course work and interested in careers in this discipline.
+Participants in Pathway to Engineering receive two Project Lead The Way (AP+PLTW) Student Recognition Certificates, qualifications that demonstrate to colleges and employers that you are ready for advanced course work and interested in careers in this discipline.

 Many of our students continue their education at NPC in the Engineering program.